Posted on Leave a comment

 1. Get yourself a Magic 8 Ball

 First, buy a Magic 8 Ball.
-Amazon sells them Prime for like $9.
-(Magic 8 Balls on Amazon)
+Amazon sells them Prime for like $11.
+(Link to search Amazon for Magic 8 Balls)

 2. Get yourself a blank 20-sided die